Colored Pencil Tutorials how to Draw Latest Tutorial Colored Pencil Drawing a Frog on a Pencil

 Stippling

-stippling technique with coloured pencils Stippling involves creating shadows and highlights by using dots.
+how to Draw Colored Pencil Tutorials Drawing Techniques Art Lessons Stippling involves creating shadows and highlights by using dots.
 Artists often use this technique to create intricate artwork.
 To create shadows, dots are placed closer together, and for highlights, they are spaced further apart.

 Stippling is particularly useful when you want to achieve a textured look and work gradually without making mistakes.